Get an overview of found devices and filter the scan results.

 BSSID | The MAC address of the access point. |

-Vendor | Here you can find the manufacturer of the device (provided it's in the database programmed into the Deauther V3). |
+Vendor | Here, you can find the device manufacturer (provided it's in the database programmed into the Deauther V3). |

-ST Scan Table:
+ST Scan Table

 Column | Information |

-ID | Each station is given a number to make referencing it easier. |
+ID | Each station is given a number to make referencing easier. |

 Pkts | The number of packets captured from the device. |

 RSSI | This is the received signal strength of the packet.
 The bigger the number, the stronger the signal.
-A good signal could mean you're close to the device although a lot of factors play into the signal strength like the medium the signal needs to pass through. |
+A good signal could mean you're close to the device, although many factors play into the signal strength, like the medium the signal needs to pass through. |

-Vendor | Here you can find the manufacturer of the device (provided it's in the database programmed into the Deauther V3). |
+Vendor | Here, you can find the device manufacturer (provided it's in the database programmed into the Deauther V3). |

 MAC-Address | The MAC address of the station. |